-The film Senisim Pasin is a powerful and urgent call to action that shines a light on family and sexual violence in Papua New Guinea and explores solutions that each and every one of … Continued
+The film Senisim Pasin is a powerful and urgent call to action that shines a light on family and sexual violence in … Continued

 Agusta was falsely accused of sorcery solely because a family in her village wanted her land.
 They attempted to burn her alive.
 Yet against all odds she escaped and, while badly burned, made an incredible journey to safety.
 Agusta’s story is one of strength and triumph but is also representative of a national struggle for gender equality in the beautiful and developing land of Papua New Guinea.

 The Tribal Foundation uniquely addresses a number of national issues that affect the lives of everyday Papua New Guineans.
 Thank you for visiting our website.
 Please look through our programs and news stories to learn more about the Tribal Foundation and our work.

-Agusta’s Story continued from the Home page: Our focus on gender equality has now shifted to education on the new laws that we helped bring about as well as bringing about change in hearts and minds by employing the … Continued
+Agusta’s Story continued from the Home page: Our focus on gender equality has now shifted to education on the new laws that we helped bring about … Continued

 PNG Tribal Foundation works with Project C.U.R.E, Heart to Heart International, and a list of other partners to deliver containers of medical supplies to hospitals and remote health centers that often function without the most basic supplies.
 More than half of Papua New Guinea has been covered by this rapidly expanding program.
-Each shipment is … Continued
+Each … Continued